They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

-Destination Defenestration: While destroying bits of the tower as a response to her bad mood, Raven uses her powers to pick up Silkie and chuck him through a window.
+Destination Defenestration: While destroying bits of the Tower as a response to her bad mood, Raven uses her powers to pick up Silkie and chuck him through a window.

 Detonation Moon: What Starfire does to truly prove her villainy in "Starfire the Terrible".

 Did You Just Scam Cthulhu?: In "Salty Codgers", Raven barters with Death for the souls of her friends, in exchange for her own.
 After getting him to give up their souls, she reveals that she lacks one on account of being half-demon.
-Death tried to get her back by making her friends zombies, but Raven found that to be an added bonus.
+Death tried to get her back by turning her friends into zombies, but Raven found that to be an added bonus.

-Dinner Deformation: While wondering around the tower looking for things to eat, Silkie eats Robin's extendible staff, which telescopes in his body, thus stretching him out.
+Dinner Deformation: While wondering around the Tower looking for things to eat, Silkie eats Robin's extendible staff, which telescopes in his body, thus stretching him out.